hadgithub/getCleanDataCourse/CodeBook.md

 output: pdf_document
 ---

 This document describe the new variables that author adds to original data sets of Human Activity Recognition Project(HARP).
 These additional variables were used to produce a tidy data from raw data about training and test of HARP.
-The original variables haven't been changed.
-In consequence, the original files:features.txt,features_info.txt and README.txt are valids; however, only two columns were renamed how we will see later.
+The original variables haven't been changed except  two columns were renamed how we will see later..
+In consequence, the original files:features.txt,features_info.txt and README.txt are valids.

 The data frame that contains initial tidy data is: "HARmergeTTClean".
 The new columns( From 562 to 574) are: